“In our land, we have no home; here, we are not welcome.”

 Redeeming Qualities and Moments:

-- A respectful portrayal of Mayan village life in Guatemala
+- An authentic portrayal of Mayan village life in Guatemala

 - A realistic look at the hardships suffered by illegal immigrants trying to find work in America

 Yes.
-This remains one of the most powerful films about illegal immigration to date, and deserves a release on DVD.
+This remains one of the most powerful films about illegal immigration to date.

 (Listed in 1001 Movies You Must See Before You Die)